 The current applications were submitted and deemed complete on October 27, 2021.
+A Public Meeting was scheduled for June 27, 2022 but was subsequently deferred at the request of the applicant.

 During the OMB hearing related to applications filed by Bronte Green Corporation for the development of the former Saw Whet Golf Course (PL141318), Bronte Green Corporation acquired the adjacent Halton Region public works yard.
 This acquisition allowed for the extension of the road network through the former public works yard, including Merton Road (formerly Street "B"), Queens Plate Road (formerly Street "G") and Charles Cornwall Avenue (formerly Street "K").
 The conveyance and construction of these roads were required as conditions of approval of the draft plan of subdivision.
 The OMB's decision, issued on June 21, 2017, also included the approval of amendments to the Official Plan policies and Zoning By-law provisions applicable to the public works yard.
 These approvals allowed for the subject lands to be used for residential purposes (subject to holding provisions) and a separate remnant parcel created by the road network to be used as part of a neighbourhood commercial plaza.